First ‘murder hornet’ nest in U.S. is found in Blaine

 It’s this process that earns the giant hornets their scary nickname.

 As many as 50 people die each year from their stings in Japan.
-But Asian giant hornets don’t generally attack people unprompted, and we shouldn’t be too afraid of them, Dr. David Crowder, an entomology professor at Washington State University, told The Seattle Times in September.
+But Asian giant hornets don’t generally attack people unprompted, and we shouldn’t be too afraid of them, David Crowder, an entomology professor at Washington State University, told The Seattle Times in September.

 “The name ‘murder hornet’ worries a lot of people,” he said.
 “And while it’s true the insects can kill people if they sting you enough times or if you have an allergic reaction to the sting, that’s not fundamentally different from other wasps and bees that can also kill people.”